hallidayz/Grounded/README.md

 - **@xenova/transformers** for on-device AI inference
 - **Tailwind CSS** for styling

-## Model Information
+## AI Model Information

 The app uses quantized transformer models that run efficiently in the browser:

+### Model Loading Strategy
+- **Immediate Download**: Models start downloading as soon as the app initializes
+- **Background Loading**: Downloads continue while you read terms or log in
+- **Terms Acceptance Trigger**: Model loading is prioritized when you accept terms
+- **Smart Caching**: Models cached in browser IndexedDB for instant subsequent launches
+- **Progress Tracking**: Real-time progress bar shows download status

+### Model Architecture
-- Models are downloaded from HuggingFace on first use
+- Models downloaded from HuggingFace on first use
+- Quantized for smaller file sizes and faster loading
 - Cached locally for offline use
 - Designed for mobile and desktop browsers
 - Similar architecture to MiniCPM4-0.5B (MoPHES framework)
+- Automatic fallback to rule-based responses if models fail to load

+### Model Selection
+The app intelligently selects models based on your device:
+- **Standard Mode**: DistilBERT (text classification) for mood tracking
+- **Low Memory Mode**: TinyLlama (smaller text generation model)
+- **Fallback**: MiniCPM for devices with more resources

 ## Development